Letters of Athol Cluny McPherson, January to March 1915 - Part 1

 must be as you never mentioned being

 without her.
-Kind regards to Mr. Rully
+Kind regards to Mr. Reilly

-also miss Jenkins & heaps of love to you
+also miss Jenkins & Heaps of love to you

 all including Marion.